Surajbhos/AJNIFM/README.md

 The hybridized LSTM-GRU-Catboost model combines the strengths of both architectures to capture both long-term and short-term dependencies and make regression the values.

 ## Evaluation Metrics
-The model's performance is assessed using common evaluation metrics: R2 Score, Root Mean Squared Error (RMSE), Mean Squared Error (MSE), Mean Absolute Error (MAE), and Explained Variance Score (EVS)
+The model's performance is assessed using common evaluation metrics: Root Mean Squared Error (RMSE), Mean Squared Error (MSE).

 ## Results
 The LSTM-GRU-Catboost model showed the best real-time prediction capabilities, demonstrating the effectiveness of the hybrid approach.
-Despite its computational cost, the model's accuracy and performance make it a promising choice for GeM price prediction.
-Other techniques used are Adversarial attack.
+Despite its computational cost, the model's accuracy and performance make it a promising choice for delivery time prediction.

-Contributions
+## Contributions
 Contributions to this project are welcome.
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.